PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 value that receives the opt-in complete reconciliation result only inside that guard.
 The following final SiNet owner remains adjacent and no sort or scan is added.

+The primary caller now initializes that stable result and replaces it with the opt-in complete reconciliation dictionary only after the unchanged aggregate guard succeeds.
+The runner result, duplicate positive fan-out accounting, pruning/layout synchronization, and final SiNet boundary are unchanged.